bobse/latam-aws-sls/README.md

 # Latam Ticket Finder

+> **Warning:**
+> Aparently AWS & GCP are blocked from those requests to AkamaiGHost.
+Right now only works locally.

 ## Serverless Lambda

 Lambda function using the serverless framework for deploying a cron job to search for tickets on Latam Airlines and email the results.